ynput/ayon-documentation/website/docs/addon_keycloak_admin.md

 Keycloak addon provides SSO for Ayon using Keycloak (https://keycloak.org).
 Keycloak is an open-source IAM server supporting Google SSO, LDAP/AD user federation, 2FA, and more.

-This addon requires a valid SSO license.
+This addon requires a valid AYON SSO license.
 See [https://ynput.io/ayon/pricing/](https://ynput.io/ayon/pricing/) for more information.

 This guide outlines the steps to configure a new Keycloak instance for authentication.